-When things are changing around us and there is lots of uncertainty it is really helpful to focus on what we can control.
-One of those things is the routines we create in our home.
-We are all adapting to having children at home learning, and in addition we might also be adapting to working at home, caring for siblings, other family members and/or friends.
-By setting up a new routine at home we can help make life a little more predictable for our children and family.
-It will also help your own mental health to plan how you might fit everything into the day.
+There may now be times when children/young people are required to learn at home- e.g. self isolating, snow days.
+By setting up routines at home we can help make life more predictable for our children and family.
+It will also help your own and your child/young person’s mental health to plan how you might fit everything into the day.
 Remember the routine might not always go to plan and that’s okay!

 It can be helpful to:

 - Plan a structure to the day – but be prepared to be flexible with this structure.
 Ideally you would do this with your child or young person so they feel they have some control over their day too.
 Some children might work well with a visual timetable, and indeed all classrooms in Aberdeenshire use visuals to help communicate.
-Here is links to some helpful visual symbols which you could use if this would help your child.
-Click here for link to Lockdown Routines and here for link to Visual supports.
+Here are links to some helpful visual symbols which you could use if this would help your child.
+Click here for link to Visual supports.

 - Make sure your child knows who is available to help at different times of the day, and when they need to work/play independently.
 Remember it isn’t a bad thing for children and young people to have to entertain themselves sometimes!
 Just make sure they are safe and that the time they are left to their own devices is age appropriate.